 Is There a Difference Between CBD Derived from Hemp and CBD Derived from Marijuana?

 If you live in a state where medical marijuana is legal and available, look for CBD products made from high-resin cannabis (rather than low resin industrial hemp) that are sold in state-licensed dispensaries.
 Unregulated hemp-derived CBD-infused products of varying quality are also available via dozens of internet storefronts and retail locations.
 Many of these products are mislabeled.
 Compared to whole plant CBD-rich cannabis, industrial hemp grown for fiber or seed is typically low in cannabinoid content.
 A huge amount of fiber hemp is required to extract a small amount of CBD, thereby raising the risk of contaminants because hemp, a bioaccumulator, draws toxins from the soil.
 That’s a great feature for restoring a poisoned ecosystem, but it’s not recommended for extracting medicinal oil.
 Heavily refined CBD paste or terpene-free CBD isolate crystal is poor starter material for formulating CBD-rich oil products.
-The debate over sourcing CBD from cannabis rather than hemp is becoming moot as plant breeders succeed in developing high-resin CBD-rich cannabis varietals with lass than 0.3% THC, the arbitrarily designated legal limit for hemp.

 Is It Safe to Inhale Hemp CBD Oil Fumes From a Vape Pen?